saturneric/GpgFrontend-Manual/src/content/docs/guides/key-group.md

 ### Key Group Usage and Limitations

-Key Groups as Encryption Targets Only: In GpgFrontend, a Key Group is treated as a single encryptable entity—you can use it as a recipient for encryption just like a public key.
-Key Groups cannot be used for signing, decryption, or certification.
-They are only valid for encryption operations.
+Key Groups as Encryption Targets Only: In GpgFrontend, a Key Group is treated as a single entity for encryption purposes.
+Therefore, Key Groups cannot be used for signing, decryption, or certification.

 ### Independence from GnuPG keygroups